rsmaxwell/pyrunner/README.md

 ### Normal API call

-If the Python function takes a long time to complete,the user can choose to replace the synchronous API:
+If the Python function takes a long time to complete, the user can choose to replace the synchronous API:

 ```pascal
 rc := client.RunPythonFunction( functionName, ErrorMessage );